ANTIAIRCRAFT GUNS PART 3:

 HE-incendiary, AA-shrapnel-tracer

-Like all countries in beginning of World War 1 also the British had no real anti-aircraft weaponry when the war begun.
+Like all countries in beginning of World War 1 also the British had no real anti-aircraft weapons when the war begun.
 This gun was first British gun originally manufactured as anti-aircraft gun.
 Originally it had been intended for the British Navy, but as Great Britain had no anti-aircraft gun at all in beginning of the war Churchill arranged the guns to be transferred to air-defence of London, which was threatened by German zeppelins.
 The first QF 3in 20 cwt were issued by the British in 1914.
-This gun was known as model 1916 after the one-axle trained introduced for transporting it that particular year.
+This gun was known as model 1916 after the one-axle trailed introduced for transporting it that particular year.
 Several versions of the gun were developed, one of them was Mk 3 in question.
 Unlike earlier versions (which had sliding breechblock) it had interrupted screw breech.
 They had hydraulic buffer and spring recuperator.
-These guns were equipped with several mount types: The first and most basic was simple static mount for bolting the gun to ship, concrete floor or steel bed, later ones included two and four wheeled carriages and even installations on top of trucks.
+These guns were equipped with several mount types: The first and most basic was simple fixed mount for bolting the gun to ship, concrete floor or steel bed, later ones included two and four wheeled carriages and even installations on top of trucks.
 By end of World War 1 the British had manufactured 541 of these guns.
 During that war the guns saw lot of use in British hands, later during early part of World War 2 they were also used by several other countries.
-British military didn't declare them obsolete until year 1946.
-The Germans also captured these guns from several countries and called them "7.5 cm Flak Vickers (e)".
+British military did not declare these guns obsolete until year 1946.
+The Germans also captured the guns from several countries and called them 7.5 cm Flak Vickers (e).

 During Winter War Great Britain donated 24 of these guns and plenty of ammunition to Finland.
 Along these guns came 7 Vickers M/34 (subversions Va and Vb) mechanical fire control computers, which the Finns used with these guns during Wolrd War 2.
 As the guns arrived in March of 1940 they were not issued during Winter War.
 When Continuation War started they were used to arm 7 heavy AA-batteries, which were used in air-defence of home front.
-Age of these static guns was showing in Finnish use in amount of wear they had.
+Age of these fixed guns was showing in Finnish use in amount of wear they had.
 Screw-breech limited rate-of-fire and old-fashioned ammunition, which had arrived with the guns limited rate-of-fire and caused large dispersion in detonation times of shells.
-As WW2 ended so did using of these guns as AA-weapons in Finland.
-Last of them remained in use of Finnish Coastal Artillery until late 1980's.
+As World War 2 ended so did using of these guns as anti-aircraft weapons in Finland.
+However, this did not mean that they would not have been used, sice the they were still perfectly capable for shooting surface targets.
+The last of them remained in use of Finnish Coastal Artillery until late 1980's.

 76 ItK/31 ss and 76 ItK/31-40 ss